slackapi/bolt-js/docs/_deployments/serverless-framework.md

 ### Next steps

-You just deployed your first ⚡️[Bolt for JavaScript app with Serverless to AWS Lambda][getting-started-with-serverless-framework-app]! 🚀
+You just deployed your first ⚡️[Bolt for JavaScript app to AWS Lambda][getting-started-with-aws-lambda-app]! 🚀

 Now that you've built and deployed a basic app, here are some ideas you can explore to extend, customize, and monitor it: